redmundas/file-type-mime/README.md

 Type: `{ hint?: { ext?: string; mime?: string } }`

 - hint - used to short-circuit general flow by filtering signatures list
+- extra - used to parse additional file type formats (like json)

 ### Return